marcselis/Easywave2MQTT/README.md

 ## What is Easywave?

 Easywave is a proprietary wireless protocol developed by [Niko](https://www.niko.eu/) & [Eldat](https://www.eldat.de/), using the robust RF 868 Mhz technology that enables indoor wireless communication up to 30m.
-It is a very simple unidirectional protocol.
 Easywave is a very simple protocol that allows unidirectional (one way) communication between a transmitter and one or more receivers.

 Very little technical information can be found on the protocol itself, but what I have detected thus far is that an Easywave message that is sent by a transmitter has 2 parts:

 - the transmitters address (unique 6-byte code).
 - a single byte payload, indicating what button was pressed.

 It is the receiver that decides what messages it processes.
 Most of the time this decision process is done by pressing a link button on the receiver and triggering the transmitter to send the message.
-For example, the [Niko Single-Pole RF Receiver](https://www.niko.eu/en/products/switching-material-and-socket-outlets/wireless-solutions/one-channel-flush-mounting-wireless-receiver-single-pole-potential-free-productmodel-niko-3f9e1469-93a4-5b9e-94aa-da26caa6a03a) can be linked in 1- or 2-key mode:
+For example, the
+[Niko Single-Pole RF Receiver](https://www.niko.eu/en/products/switching-material-and-socket-outlets/wireless-solutions/one-channel-flush-mounting-wireless-receiver-single-pole-potential-free-productmodel-niko-3f9e1469-93a4-5b9e-94aa-da26caa6a03a) can be linked in 1- or 2-key mode: